 example prompts and commands.
 (See Running Hyperledger Grid on

-Splinter for more information.)
+Sawtooth for more information.)

 If you are not using this example environment, replace these items with the actual values for your environment when entering each command.